 Do you think your undergraduate record reflects your effort and ability?

-While this question gives you the opportunity to explain a poor grade or a bad semester you need to make sure you don't come across in a bad light by blaming other people - for example, your tutors.
+While this question gives you the opportunity to explain a poor grade or a bad semester you need to make sure you don't come across in a bad light by blaming other people such as your tutors.

 To ensure that your answer strikes the right tone, practice with friends or family beforehand.